LukaszMruczkowski/AI_ML_Projects/Learning/Nim/README.md

 ## Background

 The game of [Nim](https://en.wikipedia.org/wiki/Nim) is a mathematical game of strategy.
 Players take turns removing objects from piles, there are several piles of objects at the beginning of the game.
 Each move made by the player should only take objects from one pile, the amount of objects can vary between 1 and all of the objects in that pile.
-The win condition to to let the opponent player take the last objects
+The win condition to let the opponent player take the last objects

-Reinforcement learning is quite useful in these kinds of mathematical strategy games or game theories because the AI is able to learn by experience of which state of the game is favored and what action is the best under certain states
+Reinforcement learning is quite useful in these kinds of mathematical strategy games or game theories because the AI can learn by experience which state of the game is favored and what action is the best under certain states

 ## Files